 Gonadotropin-releasing hormone (GnRH): Regulates the release of LH and FSH.

-The hypothalamus releases GnRH.
+The hypothalamus releases the hormone GnRH.

 GnRH triggers the release of LH and FSH from the pituitary gland.